datacoves/docs/docs/how-tos/datacoves/how_to_projects.md

     - **HTTPS** When HTTPS is selected, the following fields must be filled in `Git HTTPS url`, `Username` and `Password`
       ![Repo User Password Prompt](./assets/projects_https_data.png)

     -  **Azure DataOps Secret** When Azure DataOps Secret is selected, a secret key is required for authentication.
-See this [how-to guide on configuring your Azure secret](how-tos/datacoves/how_to_clone_with_azure.md) for detailed configuration information.
+See this [how-to guide on configuring Azure DevOps](how-tos/datacoves/how_to_configure_azure_DevOps.md) for detailed configuration information.
        -  **Git SSH url:** Cloning url found in Azure DevOps Portal
        -  **Azure HTTPS Clone url** Cloning url found in Azure DevOps Portal
        -  **Tenant ID:** ID found in Azure Portal